Overview of Initiative

 To meet the burgeoning demand for tech talent and keep Connecticut’s workforce competitive, the state must deploy its entire higher education ecosystem, including community colleges and four-year public and independent colleges and universities.
 Each sector and institution have a critical role to play in preparing graduates for the workplace, and in reskilling and upskilling incumbent workers.
-This initiative will support innovative programming by postsecondary institutions to meet current and emerging credential needs by leveraging employer partnerships and sparking and harnessing the momentum of the state’s Regional Sector Partnerships.
+This initiative will support innovative programming by postsecondary institutions to meet current and emerging credential needs by leveraging employer partnerships and harnessing the momentum of the state’s Regional Sector Partnerships.

 First Friday Community of Practice Session